AaronDemond/EasternWeb/README.md

 Not yet live - date pending

-Please link this page if you use any code, which you may do freely.
+Please link this page if you use any code*

 ![EasternWeb](logo.png "EasternWeb")

+*Fair use of our code is allowed, including commercial.